 Interested in applying?
 Check out the School Discipline Reform Certificate application requirements.

-The faculty in this program bring interdisciplinary expertise in evidence-supported approaches to school discipline at the School of Education and the School of Law.
+The faculty in this program bring interdisciplinary expertise in evidence-supported approaches to school discipline at the School of Education.
 Students benefit from a faculty whose experience spans research, policy and practice related to school discipline in various settings.
 They are committed to helping students attain a deeper understanding of the complex issues involved in school discipline reform and to develop sound strategies to address them.

 Faculty members in this program include: